endless-sky/endless-sky-wiki/CreatingShips.md

 * `"engine capacity"`: the amount of that outfit space which is suitable for installing engines.
 Some ships have lots of engine capacity but not much weapon capacity, or vice versa.

 There is also one special attribute called `weapon` that defines how much damage your ship does when it explodes.
-Suggested values for those attributes are shown in parentheses below; you can make the damage amount less or more depending on whether you want this ship to have a massive explosion (perhaps because it is carrying lots of ordinance) or a tiny one:
+Suggested values for tier 1 ships are shown in parentheses below; you can make the damage amount less or more depending on whether you want this ship to have a massive explosion (perhaps because it is carrying lots of ordinance) or a tiny one.
+Higher-tier ships should do less damage relative to their shield and hull values to avoid creating absurdly damaging explosions.

 * `"blast radius"` (Typical value value: (shields + hull) * .01)
 * `"shield damage"` (Typical value value: (shields + hull) * .10)